A Plan to Renew the Promise of American Life

 And yet.

 To make America America again, we need to change direction, take a turn.
 But in which direction?
+How hard a turn?

 But I’m just talking about popular sovereignty, which is when the people rule the rulers and not the other way around.
 In its ideal form, popular sovereignty means the people rule wisely and well, with equal justice for all and special privileges for none — with governments ‘of laws and not of men.’

 Popular sovereignty in this ideal sense gives freedom and happiness room to flourish.
 Heck, it’s hard for them not to flourish.
-It entails elements of what we today think of as capitalism and conservatism and liberalism of the classical variety.
+It entails elements of what we today think of as capitalism and conservatism and liberalism, of the classical variety.
 And it’s not just a good thing, it’s essential.
-We have a right to it, a right that arises from nature, or, if you prefer, from God.
+We have a right to it.

 Popular sovereignty says, I was born a sovereign, and so were you.
 You may not rule me without my consent.
 You may not trample on my individual natural rights without my permission.
-Especially my property rights, which help protect my other rights, such as speech, conscience, privacy, travel, and so on.
+Especially my property rights, which help guard and protect my other rights, such as speech, conscience, privacy, travel, and so on.

-If you do trample on those rights, I have a right to resist.
 If you think you have a right to rule me, on what basis do you have it?
-If you have no just basis, don’t be surprised when I push back.
+If you have no right to rule me, then don’t be surprised when I push back.

 It follows from our mutual sovereignty that all legitimate governments, whatever their external form, must rest on consent — the consent of the whole people, as expressed in the will of the majority.
 Consistent, of course, with the rights of all.